 A caveat on my recipes…

-You won’t specifically find this blog especially health conscious or low fat – although sometimes such things creep in!
+You won’t specifically find my recipes especially health conscious or low fat – although sometimes such things creep in!
 There may be the occasional very healthy recipe thrown in as balance and I do a lot of use of fruit, veggies and (especially) herbs throughout.

 I aim for me and my family to eat very healthily for at at least 80% of the time.
 This gives me some leverage on indulgence while still looking after our health.
 I cook my family’s meals from scratch, so I know precisely what’s in their food and that there are no additives or other chemical ‘unnecessaries’ and we get a healthy dose of fruit and veggies.
 That allows us to have an occasional treat.
 It feels fabulous to eat fanciful things, full of joy and flavour.
 It improves our emotional well-being to have an occasional treat.
 To lessen the calorific impact I tend to bake in small batches (so it’s impossible to binge).
 If you’re coming round to ours, expect a treat but without having to leave feeling like you’ve overindulged and now can’t walk…